ErpNetDocs/winclient/introduction/navigators/filtering/overview.md

 ## Timeout
 The <b>Timeout</b> option in the bottom left corner is another way of limiting the amount of data.
 It sets a time limit for the filtering to complete.
 If the time runs out before the end of the process, the application stops with no results.
 By default, the Timeout is 5 minutes.
-But loading an extensive Report can take up <b>a lot of time</b>.
+But loading an extensive Report can take up a lot of time.
 That’s when you can find it appropriate to extend the time limit.
 You can set this value by clicking on the *Timeout* field:

 ![Timeout](pictures/timeout.png)